People

 PhD, Queen’s University, 2007.

-research interests: testing and analysis, bug detection and repair, multi-core software, open source software, human-centered SE, automated SE.
+research interests: AI and software engineering, testing and analysis, computer science education, bug detection and repair, open source software, human-centered SE, automated SE, AI and CS education.

 Dr. Michael Miljanovic